Agungvpzz/Funnel-Analysis/README.md

 - The numbers drop rapidly, with only 42 customers reaching 10 purchases

 This steep decline suggests limited long-term customer engagement and presents a clear opportunity to improve retention strategies.

+## Brand Analysis

+### Top 5 Revenue-Generating Brands
+**1. Top Performer by Revenue: MSI**
+- Total Revenue: `$641,430.34`
+- Avg.
+Product Price: `$361.327`
+- Unique Visitors: 7,639
+- Conversion Rate: 14.7% (1120 users)

+MSI leads the group in overall revenue and demonstrates strong efficiency in converting users into buyers.
+Despite having fewer unique users and visitors compared to others, it boasts high conversion rates and revenue per user.
+Its strong funnel metrics, such as a 57.2% purchase-from-cart rate, indicate a well-optimized purchase journey.

+**2. High Traffic, Low Conversion: All Unknown Brand**
+- Total Revenue: `$586,618.99`
+- Avg.
+Product Price: `$77.5`
+- Unique Visitors: 113,984 (highest, since It includes entries with unknown brand names across all niche product categories)
+- Conversion Rate: 5.0% (5741 users)

+The unknown brand drives significant traffic and interactions, with the highest views and users.
+However, its conversion rate is the lowest among the top five.
+Despite this, it achieves strong revenue by sheer volume and a relatively high purchase-from-cart rate (75.96%), implying that once users add products to cart, they often convert.

+**3. Gigabyte: Balanced Performer**
+- Total Revenue: `$550,079.82`
+- Avg.
+Product Price: `$320.858`
+- Unique Visitors: 9,286
+- Conversion Rate: 12.0% (1111 users)

+Gigabyte shows a balanced funnel with strong mid-level traffic and high conversion efficiency.
+With similar purchase and view metrics as MSI, it reflects a well-performing brand with a slightly lower average order value but consistent user engagement.

+**4. Palit: High Conversion, Low Scale**
+- Total Revenue: `$483,691.82`
+- Avg.
+Product Price: `$467.053`
+- Unique Visitors: 9,901
+- Conversion Rate: 7.9% (778 users)

+Palit, while engaging fewer users, achieves the highest purchase-per-product-sold, indicating focused user intent and high product appeal.
+It's a niche performer with excellent product-level performance and a strong revenue per user ($621.71).

+**5. ASUS: Modest All-Rounder**
+- Total Revenue: `$325,680.44`
+- Avg.
+Product Price: `$242.781`
+- Unique Visitors: 11,850
+- Conversion Rate: 6.7% (790 users)

+ASUS shows moderate performance across all funnel stages, with decent engagement and respectable conversion rates.
+It does not lead in any one area but performs consistently across the board.

+### Top 3 Best-Selling Product Categories per Top 5 Brands
+Across all brands, videocards dominate sales, consistently appearing as the leading niche.
+Here's the breakdown:
+- MSI leads total sales at 641K, with 99% concentrated in videocards.
+- The ‘Unknown’ brand ranks second (586K), driven by videocards, uncategorized items, and telephones.
+- Gigabyte closely follows (550K), showing strong performance in videocards and motherboards, though monitor sales are negligible.
+- Palit’s entire sales volume (483K) comes from videocards, indicating a highly focused product strategy.
+- ASUS earns ~326K, with a diverse portfolio across videocards, motherboards, and Wi-Fi peripherals, contributing 98% of total sales.